UofABioinformaticsHub/GumCreek2012/scripts/03_snpAnalysis.md

 ## Genotype Frequency Model

 This model tests:
-H~0~: No association between genotypes and populations
+H<sub>0</sub>: No association between genotypes and populations
-H~A~: An association exists between genotypes and populations
+H<sub>A</sub>: An association exists between genotypes and populations

 ```r